 Ngwathe Municipality has a fully functional Supply Chain Unit.
-The Ngwathe Supplier Database has been updated in terms of supplier information0, as to minimize the risk of supplier duplication.
+The Ngwathe Supplier Database has been updated in terms of supplier information in 2020, as to minimize the risk of supplier duplication.

 Transparency

 Transparency means that stakeholders are provided with information on why decisions were made that directly affect them.